 Randy is the technical brain behind Where Is The World.
 He runs his own business from home giving him lots of time to work on projects schemed up by me!
 Often he pretends to think that many of my travel plans are ridiculous but he never complains about coming along.
 Sometimes he even schemes up some pretty good ideas himself!
 Luckily for me, he almost never says “no”.

 Calais (Kal-lay) is a sweet six year old who loves dress-up and anything that has to do with Princesses.
 She’s currently in grade one in French immersion and looks forward to being our interpreter!
 Her favourite travel memory so far is going up the Eiffel Tower and when she grows up she wants to visit the Eiffel Tower 10 more times!
 Calais’ first big trip was to San Fransisco when she was 7 weeks old.
 On a recent flight the man in the security line asked if this was her first flight, she replied ” yes….today!”

-Kacela (Kuh-say-luh) is a headstrong but soft hearted four year old who loves everything her big sister loves.
+Kacela (Kuh-say-luh) is a headstrong but soft hearted five year old who keeps us on our toes.
 We call her Kaisa (Kay-suh) most of the time.
 Her favourite thing about traveling is riding on an airplane and she gets excited when we let her and Calais sit by themselves.
 Kacela’s first flight was to Victoria when she was 10 days old.
 She slept the entire time!